The three most common sales hiring mistakes which result in sub-optimal sales hires, missed targets, and staff turnover.

 And the third thing is to hire the right person, not who’s available.

 I hope those tips are useful to you.
-Good luck in your sales hiring.
+Good luck with your sales hiring.
 I hope we get a chance to work together.
 Thank you.

 (text on screen): For more sales management and hiring tips, visit our blog at: www.peaksalesrecruiting.com/blog.